OpenLI-NZ/openli/doc/ProvisionerDoc.md

   'dialup', 'adsl', 'vdsl', 'fiber', 'wireless', 'lan', 'satellite', 'wimax', 'cable' and 'wireless-other'.

+Optional key-value elements for an IP intercept are:

+* vendmirrorid          -- if using a vendor mirroring platform to stream packets to the collector, this is the intercept ID that you have assigned to the packets on the mirroring platform for the target user.
+                           (only for re-encoding ALU or JMirror intercepts as ETSI)
+* staticips             -- a list of IP ranges that are known to have been assigned to the target.

 `staticips:` are expressed as a YAML list: one list item per IP range that is associated with the target.
 Each list item is a YAML map containing the